The World Inequality Database - WID.world

 At the end of 2015, a new version of the WID.world has been launched, with more extensive dataset and covering around 30 countries, 40 more being in progress.

-The First WID.world Conference will be hosted by the Paris School of Economics on December 14th and 15th, 2017.
+The First WID.world Conference has been hosted by the Paris School of Economics on December 14th and 15th, 2017.

 - To reach the programme: follow this link